-Hungarian Jews started to settle in Budapest’s Jewish Quarters in the late 18th century.
-This was a time of great economic development in the city, which in turn presented opportunities for the Jewish community to prosper.
-Thanks to those opportunities, the number of Jews in Budapest continued to increase throughout the 19th century, and by the start of the 1900s, over 200,000 Jews lived in Budapest, accounting for about 23% of the population.
+Hungarian Jews began settling in Budapest’s Jewish Quarter in the late 18th century.
+This was a period of great economic growth in the city, which in turn presented opportunities for the Jewish community to prosper.
+Thanks to these opportunities, the number of Jews in Budapest continued to increase throughout the 19th century, and by the start of the 1900s, over 200,000 Jews lived in Budapest, accounting for about 23% of the population.

 Then came the unfortunate turn of events associated with World War II.
 In the winter of 1944, German and Hungarian Nazis turned the Jewish Quarter into a ghetto.
-Jews who were not deported to concentration camps faced starvation and other hardships inside the ghetto.
+It was here that Jews who were not deported to concentration camps faced starvation and other hardships.
 Soviet armies liberated the residents of the ghetto in January of 1945.

 After World War II, the number of Jews living in the Jewish Quarter declined, and the area fell into disrepair.
 For the past two to three decades, Hungarians have worked hard to revitalize this district, and today, the Jewish Quarter is a vibrant area full of cafes, stores, courtyards, and famous ruin bars, the most famous of which is the Szimpla Kert.